Imburse-Payments/imburse-payments.github.io/pages/guides/imburse-platform.md

 The Imburse Platform is structured as a modern, decoupled web application with a sensible service-based architecture.

 ##### Key platform highlights
-- Redundency - Geo redundent platform deployments in multiple regions
+- Redundancy - Geo redundant platform deployments in multiple regions
 - Secure
 - Easy of use
 - Performance